philanc/luazen/README.md

 FUNCS= -DCHACHA -DSHA2 -DX25519
 ```

-Once the FUNCS variable is set in the Makefile, the library can be built with:
+Once the FUNCS variable is set in the Makefile, the library is built with:
 ```
 make
 ```

-Simple tests of the included functions can be run with
+Simple tests of the included functions can be run with:
 ```
 make test
 ```